namelivia/travelperk-python-api-types/README.md

 </p>

 ## About
 Python types for the TravelPerk API entities.
+This is a WIP and by no means usable yet!